gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 The Target defines on which specific cluster something should be deployed.
 The blueprint defines the general deployment procedure.
 It is this part that we want to make reusable.
 For example, if we want to deploy the same Helm chart on several clusters, we would create a Target and an Installation for each cluster.
-All these Installations would only reference the blueprint instead of containing it inline.
+All these Installations would only reference the same blueprint instead of containing it inline.
-This is only possible if we store the blueprint at a referencable location, e.g. an OCI registry.
+This is possible if we store the blueprint at a referencable location, e.g. an OCI registry.

 ## The Example Blueprint